gurnoor121198/nd00333-capstone/starter_file/README.md

 Now we are deploying the best model
 ![alt text](image-6.png)
-We can see that "Application insights enabled" was false first but then we can ran the mext cell where we are setting it as true.
+We can see that "Application insights enabled" was false first but then we can ran the next cell where we are setting it as true.
 ![alt text](image-7.png)
 Now we can that our endpoint is in healthy state.
+Earlier it was in a transitioning state.
 ![alt text](image-8.png)
-Here we are checking by giving inputs to that file and we can the output that person will die.
+Here we are checking by giving inputs to that file and we can see the output that person will die.
 ![alt text](image-9.png)
 ![alt text](image-20.png)